DownloadableFox/GameOfLife/README.md

 #
 ### Running
-As it's just an html file, you can open it with your browser or host it with any static web server.
-I normally use *serve* (npm package).
+As it's just an html file, you can open it with your browser or host it with any static web server like *serve* (npm package).

 **To use/install serve you'll need to have npm and node**